 aptX HD vs LDAC

 So how does aptX HD stack up against its close codec rival, LDAC?
-Sony's LDAC codec is technically the most efficient codec with a higher data rate.
-LDAC allows you to stream high-resolution audio up to 32-bit/96kHz over Bluetooth at up to 990kbps, compared to aptX HD's 24-bit/48kHz support at 576kbps.
+Sony's LDAC codec is technically the most efficient codec with a higher data rate, letting you stream high-resolution audio up to 32-bit/96kHz over Bluetooth at up to 990kbps compared with aptX HD's 24-bit/48kHz support at 576kbps.

-For context, the newer aptX Adaptive, meanwhile, supports up to 24-bit/96kHz and scales dynamically between 279kbps and 420kbps, while the very latest aptX Lossless (which is part of Qualcomm's Snapdragon Sound package) promises lossless CD-quality (16-bit/44.1kHz) audio over Bluetooth at a rate of "beyond 1Mbit/s".
-The latter is therefore, in terms of numbers, better than LDAC.
+For context, the newer aptX Adaptive supports up to 24-bit/96kHz and scales dynamically between 279kbps and 420kbps, while the latest aptX Lossless (part of Qualcomm's Snapdragon Sound package) promises lossless CD-quality (16-bit/44.1kHz) audio over Bluetooth at a rate of "beyond 1Mbit/s".
+The latter is, in terms of numbers, better than LDAC.

-It's worth noting, though, that our favourite pair of wireless noise-cancelling headphones, the Sony WH-1000XM5 over-ears and WF-1000XM5 earbuds, support LDAC but not aptX HD.
+It's worth noting that our favourite pairs of wireless noise-cancelling headphones, the Sony WH-1000XM5 over-ears and WF-1000XM5 earbuds, support LDAC but not aptX HD.

 What about aptX Adaptive and aptX Lossless?

-While arguably the most accessible in hardware right now, aptX HD isn't actually the pinnacle of Qualcomm's Bluetooth technologies today.
-In 2018, Qualcomm unleashed a newer generation of Bluetooth codecs, aptX Adaptive.
+While perhaps still the most commonly supported aptX codec in hardware right now, aptX HD isn't actually the pinnacle of Qualcomm's Bluetooth technologies today.
+In 2018, Qualcomm unleashed a newer generation of Bluetooth codecs called aptX Adaptive, which is the one you'll now often see supported by new audio product releases.

-aptX Adaptive, which may well replace aptX HD in time, as it essentially combines the current aptX HD with aptX Low Latency, a codec that boasts audio and video syncing with less than 40 milliseconds of latency when you are watching a video or playing a game on your connected device.
+aptX Adaptive is pretty much replacing aptX HD and essentially combines the current aptX HD with aptX Low Latency.
+Adaptive is a codec that boasts audio and video syncing with less than 40 milliseconds of latency when you're watching a video or playing a game on your connected device.

 Backwards-compatible with aptX and aptX HD, aptX Adaptive takes into account the external RF environment around your aptX Adaptive device, so you shouldn't experience any drop-outs when you are taking your phone out of your pocket or bag.
-It will automatically optimise audio depending on if you are making calls or listening to music, too.
+It will automatically optimise audio depending on whether you are making calls or listening to music.

 As the name suggests, aptX Adaptive is a codec designed to be capable of adapting.
 Rather than having a locked bitrate like aptX Classic, Low Latency, and aptX HD, the newest version of the codec can dynamically scale the bitrate to adapt and adjust quality.

-The best part, though, is that while Qualcomm launched aptX Adaptive in 2018 with 48kHz support, the codec is actually capable of wirelessly transmitting 96kHz files – the sampling rate at which studio music is often recorded and, as digital hi-res files, distributed.
+The best part is that while Qualcomm launched aptX Adaptive in 2018 with 48kHz support, the codec is actually capable of wirelessly transmitting 96kHz files – the sampling rate at which studio music is often recorded and, as digital hi-res files, distributed.
 So far, more than 100 products support aptX Adaptive, including Bowers & Wilkins' latest slew of headphones and Zeppelin wireless speaker; the most recent B&O, Yamaha, Beyerdynamic and PSB headphones; the iFi Zen Blue receiver; and the latest Sony Xperia phones.
+As mentioned above, the five-star Bose QuietComfort Ultra line – including the Ultra Headphones and Ultra Earbuds – offer aptX Adaptive support.

-But that's not where this story ends.
-Qualcomm recently announced that it has gone one better with aptX Lossless.
-This latest codec is capable of not only 96kHz support (with transmission bitrate scaling dynamically from 279kbps up to 860kbps) but also lossless transmission at CD quality (16-bit/44.1kHz) over Classic Bluetooth and 48kHz over LE (Low Energy) Bluetooth – both unprecedented feats within the Bluetooth audio world.
+That's not where this story ends.
+Qualcomm announced in 2022 that it had gone one better with aptX Lossless.
+This codec is capable of not only 96kHz support (with transmission bitrate scaling dynamically from 279kbps up to 860kbps) but also lossless transmission at CD quality (16-bit/44.1kHz) over Classic Bluetooth and 48kHz over LE (Low Energy) Bluetooth – both unprecedented feats within the Bluetooth audio world.

-aptX Lossless is a new feature of the Snapdragon Sound audio platform and is essentially the result of Qualcomm optimising a number of wireless connectivity and audio technologies within aptX Adaptive.
-The first wave of aptX Lossless-supporting products has emerged this year.
+aptX Lossless is a new feature of the Snapdragon Sound audio platform and is essentially the result of Qualcomm optimising various wireless connectivity and audio technologies within aptX Adaptive.
+A currently modest number of aptX Lossless-supporting products are slowly but surely bringing it into the market, including the Sonos Ace headphones, Cambridge Audio Melomania M100 and Denon PerL Pro wireless earbuds alongside the Sony Xperia 1 V and Google Pixel 8 smartphones, among others. aptX HD and aptX Adaptive are more commonly supported right now, though.

-Until then – or until someone finds a way to transmit hi-res audio losslessly over a Bluetooth alternative, as MQA SCLC 6 could do – aptX HD (and its later aptX versions) is an excellent and accessible way to stream music in high quality over Bluetooth between devices.
+Until someone finds a way to transmit hi-res audio losslessly over a Bluetooth alternative, aptX HD (and its later aptX versions) is an excellent and accessible way to stream music between devices in high quality, without the need for an internet connection.
+Just remember that both the source (phone, say) and output (wireless headphones, for eg) devices must support the codec for you to benefit from it.

 MORE: